Chisme: Heterogeneity-Aware Gossip Learning: Chisme

-We modify this experience-based gossip learning algorithm by changing how experience from various other clients is used to calculate influence $\alpha$.
-While Eq.~\ref{eq:base-gl} works well for homogeneous data distribution scenarios (where $P_i \sim P_k \ \forall \ k\in N$), in heterogeneous scenarios (where $P_i \sim P_k \ \neg\forall \ k\in N$), this may result in gradient conflict and slower convergence to optimal solutions.
-Therefore, in our approach, each client $i$ retains updated model experience -- including its own after either training or merging -- values per client $k \in M_i$ in local map $\mathcal{M}_i$:
+While this baseline GL merge method (Eq.~\ref{eq:base-gl}) works well for homogeneous scenarios (where $P_i \sim P_k \ \forall \ k\in N$), in heterogeneous scenarios (where $P_i \sim P_k \ \neg\forall \ k\in N$), this may result in gradient conflict, training volatility, and ultimately slower convergence to optimal solutions.
+Therefore, in our approach, we extend GL such that each client $i$ retains the most recent model experience -- including its own after either training or merging -- values per client $k \in M_i$ in local map $\mathcal{M}_i$:

 Then, the influence $\alpha_k$ of a received model update $\theta_k$ is calculated using the received update's experience $\mu_k^*$ and all prior merged or locally trained experiences $\mathcal{M}_i$, whereas the local experience is calculated with the influence: